 A slimy mess is worth the sensory fun, right?

-This one of the 50 Activities Just for your Toddler!
+This spaghetti sensory activity is also one of the 50 Activities Just for your Toddler!